 Then there’s the business email compromise where a legitimate user’s email account is compromised.
 Attacks can obtain user account details and then use those credentials to log into a user’s account.
 Sneaky attackers will sometimes set up forwarding rules to monitor a victim’s email conversations following the initial message.
 That gives the attacker the opportunity to step in at their leisure with urgent messages that appear authentic, making the attack even more convincing.

 These attacks pose a significant risk.
-According to the annual 2020 FBI Internet Crime Report, this phishing tactic has raked in nearly $2B this past year alone.
-But the damage caused by these attacks reaches well beyond financial losses.
 In fraudulent invoices, which are the most common of BEC attacks, the recipient gets what appears to be a legitimate invoice from an organization.